Do You Need a Car in San Francisco?

 I think so!
 I can pretty much guarantee that skipping one will save you money (rental fees, gas, parking, tickets), time, and stress.

-Walking, riding transit, and taking ferries also have the added bonus of discovering neighborhoods, details, and views you’d miss while focused on driving.
-This still happens to me, and I’ve lived here a long time.
+Walking, riding transit, and taking ferries also have the added bonus of discovering unknown neighborhoods, small details, and views you’d miss if driving a car.